andyrobbins/BHDocs/data-analysis/edges.rst

 Any user that is an administrator to the system has the capability to retrieve the credential material from memory if it still exists.

-..note:: A session does not guarantee credential material is present, only possible.
+.. note:: A session does not guarantee credential material is present, only possible.

 Abuse Info
 ----------